microsoftgraph/microsoft-graph-docs-contrib/concepts/extensibility-overview.md

 ### 1. Extension attributes properties

-Azure AD offers a set of 15 custom properties on the [user](/graph/api/resources/onpremisesextensionattributes) and [device](/graph/api/resources/onpremisesextensionattributes) resources.
+Azure AD offers a set of 15 custom properties with predefined names on the [user](/graph/api/resources/onpremisesextensionattributes) and [device](/graph/api/resources/onpremisesextensionattributes) resources.
 These properties were initially custom attributes provided in on-premises Active Directory (AD) and Microsoft Exchange.
 However, they can now be used for more than syncing on-premises AD and Microsoft Exchange data to Azure AD through Microsoft Graph.

-You can use the extension attributes 1-15 to store up to 15 custom data string values on a **user** or **device** resource instance, through the **onPremisesExtensionAttributes** and **extensionAttributes** properties respectively.
+You can use the extension attributes 1-15 to store up to 15 string values on a **user** or **device** resource instance, through the **onPremisesExtensionAttributes** and **extensionAttributes** properties respectively.
 The values may be assigned using a POST operation to create an instance of the resource, or updated with a PATCH operation to the resource instance.
 They can also be filtered.

 #### Developer experience

-The following examples show how the custom data is presented resource instances.
+The following examples show how the data is presented resource instances.

 ##### Example: Extension attributes on a user object